 Refer to our Guide to the Public Bathhouses in Kusatsu Onsen for more information about Kusatsu Onsen’s six main hot spring sources.

-Kusatsu Onsen Boun has a total of six hot spring pools and is divided into three sets located in three different locations.
+Kusatsu Onsen Boun has a total of six hot spring pools and is divided into three sets in three different locations.
 Each of the indoor pools has an open-air pool attached.
-A changing room with a relaxing space attached is also available at each bathing area.
+A changing room with an attached relaxing space is also available at each bathing area.

-There is also a lounge room on the new wing’s third floor with sofas and tables for you to spend some relaxing time as you enjoy a cup of free coffee (^_-)-☆.
+There is also a lounge room on the new wing’s third floor with sofas and tables for you to relax as you enjoy a cup of free coffee (^_-)-☆.